sede-open/openMCMC/README.md

 ***

 # Installing openMCMC as a package
 Suppose you want to use this openMCMC package in a different project.
-You can install it just like a Python package.
+You can install it from [PyPi](https://pypi.org/project/openmcmc/) through pip `pip install openmcmc`.
+Or you could clone the repository and install it from the source code.
 After activating the environment you want to install openMCMC in, open a terminal, move to the main openMCMC folder where pyproject.toml is located and run `pip install .`, optionally you can pass the `-e` flag is for editable mode.
 All the main options, info and settings for the package are found in the pyproject.toml file which sits in this repo as well.